 - Ceiling mounted cameras and microphones to enable recording of scenarios and skills sessions for debriefing and student feedback.

-- Storage areas stocked with paramedicine consumables, manikins, aambulance stretchers and equipment
+- Storage areas stocked with paramedicine consumables, manikins, ambulance stretchers and equipment

 - A couch, coffee table and two lounge chairs to provide a realistic environment for practice scenarios.